ZeyaTsu/numberguesser/README.md

-# numberguesser
+# Number Guesser
-A simple python game where you have to guess a number.
-Note: Just a program I made to practice.
+##A simple python game where you have to guess a number.
+###Note: Just a program I made to practice.

+Have fun!